 Several classical Jyotish texts treat retrograde planets as a special condition that carries its own weight in a chart.
 The Brihat Parashara Hora Shastra belongs to the Parashari stream where planetary strength (bala) is weighed carefully, and the wider Shadbala framework gives motional strength its own component called cheshta bala.
 A vakri planet generally gains cheshta bala, which is the technical reason some astrologers describe retrograde planets as stronger than direct ones.

 Other classical readings are less uniform.
-Saravali preserves a sharper distinction: retrograde benefics are described favourably, while retrograde malefics are treated with caution.
+Saravali makes the sharper distinction that retrograde benefics are described favourably, while retrograde malefics are treated with caution.
 Phaladeepika is not as categorical on that exact split.
-In other words, the retrograde state does not simply add or subtract strength.
-It modifies the direction in which the planet's significations express.
+In other words, the retrograde state does not simply add or subtract strength; it modifies the direction in which the planet's significations express.

 The Practical Reading: Turned Inward